manogarik/Capstone-Frontend/README.md

 + Protect sensitive data like booking history and passenger details

 ##### Filter flights by price
-+ We can have a filter option that can give us flights thare cheapest.
++ We can have a filter option that can compare the price of the flights.